 What the Water Has Given Me, 1938 (Kahlo)

-Leonora Carrington wanted first and foremost to be appreciated as an artist, not just as a female artist.
+Leonora Carrington wanted first and foremost to be appreciated as an artist, not just as a woman artist.
 She should be remembered as so much more than Max Ernst’s young lover who needed to be sent to a mad house for grief when he left her to flee the Nazis and married Peggy Guggenheim.
 Carrington met met Ernst in 1937, separated from him in 1940, and then moved to Mexico in 1942.

 Carrington is one of my favorite artists, and her paintings speak a language that is familiar to me on a visceral level.
-Carrington’s novel The Hearing Trumpet is a talisman for me, infused with the spirit you grow into when your body becomes more than a mask, when you realize beauty is something deep inside rather than surface appearance.
+Carrington’s novel The Hearing Trumpet is a talisman for me, infused with the spirit you grow into when your body becomes more than a mask— when beauty is something deep inside rather than surface appearance.
 The book’s boisterous, raving, spirited elderly hero is my hero; despite her family plotting to send her away to an old folks institution, her dependence on an ornate hearing trumpet, and her penchant to drift off into an incoherent but charming fantasy world, Marian Leatherby, makes her presence known in a world that would rather have her sweetly and submissively fade away.

 What these women artists had in common with the male surrealists is this: their desire to have the complete freedom to experiment and tap into their unconscious, investigate their dreams, and reveal deeper truths through introspection, spontaneity, and playfulness.
 They relied heavily on their instincts and subverted many popular ideologies surrounding the value and possibilities of intuitive artwork.

-Female artists associated with the surrealists:
+Women artists associated with the surrealists:

 Image from: https://ellipticalgoodkind.wordpress.com/tag/eileen-agar/ (Lewis Carroll with Alice, 1961)